 Always willing to tell her story to educate others, Lynelle has presented the details of her journey to mental health recovery to student nurses, health care providers, legislators, and any peer that needed that spark of hope.
 Doing so led to great satisfaction and the 2016 Luann Simpson Commitment to Mental Health Recovery award.

 Lynelle is a lifelong resident of Racine, Wisconsin where she currently resides with her husband of 30 years, Chris, and their dog Buddy.
-They have two adult children and play a significant role in raising their grandnephew.
+They have two adult children, a new granddaughter and play a significant role in raising their grandnephew.

 Luann is a Certified Advanced Practice Social Worker, and a Wisconsin Certified Peer Specialist.
 She holds certificates in Life Coaching, Motivational Speaking, Family Mediation and Non-profit Leadership.
 Luann is co-owner of Compassionate Peer Support and Training, LLC following 23 years of employment with the National Alliance on Mental Illness of Racine County.
 She has received multiple awards for her work as a mental health advocate and has served on many statewide and local committees and task forces.

 She has been an Instructor at the University of Wisconsin- Parkside in the Department of Sociology and is a local and statewide speaker and trainer.
 She has conducted trainings for professionals, individuals living with mental illness, their family members and caregivers.
 Trainings offered include Cognitive Behavioral Therapy for Psychosis for Caregivers, QPR, Person-Centered Planning for Peers, Hearing Voices Curriculum, several NAMI Signature Programs and others.